 It depends on how you are “solving” the problem.
 A question does not end with just getting the right answer.
 Instead, after getting the correct answer, you should ponder over how else you could have solved that problem.

 For example: You solve a problem using kinematics equations.
-Then don’t just jump to other question, but think about, can this be solved using Work-energy theorem?
+Then don’t just jump to another question, but think about, can this be solved using the Work-energy theorem?

-If yes, which one of the two would you have applied in the exam conditions.
+If yes, which one of the two would you have applied for in the exam conditions.

 If no, why?
 What is missing? and so on.